Have you done an interview on Zoom or Skype and felt like it could have gone a lot better?

 Look into the video camera so that the interviewer has eye contact with you and prepare questions for great back and forth conversation.

-Make sure that when the webcam is tuned on both you and the background it sees look professional.
+Make sure that when the webcam is turned on both you and the background it sees look professional.

 Most importantly practice using your webcam and the Skype, Zoom or interview app before your interview.